PI-Portal/pi_portal/markdown/INSTALLATION.md

 ### USB Webcams

-This might save someone some trouble ...
+This might save someone some trouble…

 In some cases unplugging and then reconnecting USB web cameras may renumber the devices.
 This changes  their hardware device name.
 Since the pi_portal configuration needs to match the hardware device names, this can occasionally cause problems.